Weakly mixing sets and polynomial equations: Introduction

+In the case when $\deg p$ is even, we apply Theorem \ref{thm:main-polynomial}, and use the fact that the pair $p_1^{(N)}(x), p_2^{(N)}(x)$ just defined (but now viewed as an element of $\ZZ[x,N]$) is admissible.
+The remainder of the argument is fully analogous. \end{proof}

+\begin{remark} Our proof of Theorem \ref{thm:main} depends on the parity of $\deg p$ in a crucial way.
+However, it is not a priori clear that the conclusion of this theorem should depend on $\deg p$.
+In fact, the author believes that the stronger conclusion (the set of exceptional $N$ being finite) holds also when $\deg p$ is even, but it does not appear to be possible to obtain this result with our methods. \end{remark}

 This paper is organised as follows.
 In Section \ref{sec:Definitions} we give basic definitions, specifically we define the weakly-mixing sets.
 In Section \ref{sec:Uniform} we reduce Theorem \ref{thm:main-uniform} to a uniform convergence statement in ergodic theory, and prove a special case of it.
 In Section \ref{sec:PET} we introduce the PET induction and finish the proof of Theorem \ref{thm:main-uniform}.
 In Section \ref{sec:Polynomial} we again reduce Theorem \ref{thm:main-polynomial} to a statement about certain ergodic averages, and then prove this statement.
+Finally, in Section \ref{sec:End} we prove a stronger version of some technical results from \ref{sec:Polynomial}.

 This paper draws heavily on the work of Bergelson \cite{Bergelson1987} and Fish \cite{Fish2007a}, \cite{Fish2007b}.
 Many of the ideas we use can be traced back to their, or earlier, work.